ShaneD20/Mu-Lang-Compiler/README.md

 # Mμ Programming Language
 [Acknowledgements](https://github.com/CpalmerD20/Mu-Lang-Compiler/blob/main/thank_you.md)
-## Comments and Variable Declarations
+## Colons, Comments, and Variable Declarations
-For single line comments, Mu uses ‘//‘.
+* Mu is designed to look closer to human writing, as such the colon is not an operator.
+Colons are used with keywords to clarify boundaries, in contexts where the meaning is clearly defined.
-There are two ways to declare a variable: constants (which are immutable) and mutables.
-Both are declared with the ‘let’ keyword and are initialized with the ‘:’ character.
-Mutables can be reassigned with ‘:=‘ and Identifiers for mutables must begin with "#", such as "#value" or "#name".
+* For example the 'let' keyword is used to declare a variable.
+There are two types of variables to declare: constants (which are immutable) and mutables.
+Both are initialized with the value or expression after the a ‘:’ character.
+* Mutables can be reassigned with the ‘:=‘ operator and Identifiers for mutables must begin with "#", such as "#value" or "#name".
+* For single line comments, Mu uses ‘//‘.

 ```
 let phrase : “Hello World”;   // constant